stephbuon/congressional-data-scraper/README.md

 # Congressional Data Scraper
-The Congressional Data Scraper (CDS) scrapes the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain your search term.
+The Congressional Data Scraper (CDS) scrapes the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain a search term.
 It outputs a .csv file with columns for:

 - URL
 - Date